-If the user specifies a favorite color, that color is the background color.
-If today is Tuesday, the background color is green.
-If the user specifies their age as a string and we can parse it as a number successfully, the color is either purple or orange depending on the value of the number.
+If the user specifies a favorite color, that color is used as the background.
+If no favorite color is specified and today is Tuesday, the background color is green.
+Otherwise, if the user specifies their age as a string and we can parse it as a number successfully, the color is either purple or orange depending on the value of the number.
 If none of these conditions apply, the background color is blue.